Peter Harper (musician): Life and career

+Peter D.Harper was born in Guildford, Surrey, England, but relocated with his parents to Perth, Western Australia at the age of 10.
+In the late 1970s he played in a brass band learning to play the euphonium and trumpet.
+Harper released six CDs in Australia.
+In 1987, "Sailing Australia" (America's Cup Theme) peaked at number 71 on the Australian chart; becoming his first charting single.

-Peter D. Harper also performed with bands including the King Pins, the Magnificent Seven, West of the Wall, the Flirts, the Mods, and Good Horse before, in the early 1990s, forming Blue Devil.
+Harper also performed with the King Pins, the Magnificent Seven, West of the Wall, the Flirts, the Mods, and Good Horse before, in the early 1990s, forming Blue Devil.
 They performed for several years prior to recording their debut album, Tears of Ice, which was released by Newmarket Records.
 Yesterday Is Over (Shock Records, 1996) followed before Harper parted company with Blue Devil.

-His debut solo album was self-released in 1997, a live affair called Live at the Soup Kitchen recorded in Detroit, Michigan.
+His debut solo album was self-released in 1997, called Live at the Soup Kitchen recorded in Detroit, Michigan.
 Glass on the Stepping Stone (Full Moon Records, 2000) was his next release, which allowed Harper full control over the songwriting, arrangement and production.
-He toured in the United States from 1997 onward promoting both albums, and supported acts including John Mayall & the Bluesbreakers, Koko Taylor, Little Feat, Buddy Guy, and Robert Cray.
-Harper signed another deal with the German record label Nibelung Records in 2000, and planned further European based releases in his own name.
+He toured in the United States from 1997 onward promoting both albums, and supported John Mayall & the Bluesbreakers, Koko Taylor, Little Feat, Buddy Guy, and Robert Cray.
+Harper signed another deal with the German record label Nibelung Records in 2000.
 After signing with USA label, Blind Pig Records in 2004, Harper, permanently relocating to the United States in 2005.
 Harper's USA debut recording Down to the Rhythm (2005) followed by Day by Day (2007) and Stand Together (2010), were issued by Blind Pig Records.
-For Harper's 2012 release, Live at the Blues Museum, he added his Detroit, Michigan based backing band " Midwest Kind" to his touring/ recording lineup.

 Live at the Blues Museum (2012), was released through Blu Harp Records.
 The next studio recording with Midwest Kind was Show Your Love, which debuted at No 9, peaking at No 3 on the US Billboard Blues Albums Chart.
 It has had a chart run of over six months.
-On February 11, 2020 Rise Up was released worldwide through Access Records, featuring 10 original tunes.
-This new release debuted at No.3 on the Billboard Blues Charts.